Tips and advice for a weekend break in Barcelona with kids. Where to stay and what to see when visiting Barcelona with toddlers and young children

 The best place to stay in Barcelona with kids?

-You can see professional photos and latest prices for this apartment here.
+You can see professional photos and latest prices for this apartment here and see why we think it is the best place to stay in Barcelona with family!

 So, is Barcelona for kids?